 Alternatively, MacOS is a very efficient operating system because it’s designed for the hardware it’s tied into.
 However, Macs cost considerably more than a Windows or ChromeOS-based laptop, although they do tend to last longer.
 They’re great as stylish systems to show off with but few students can easily afford the high asking price.
 In terms of value for money, they’re not great.

 For a great student laptop deal, most students will be fine with a Chromebook.
 A lot of the time, you’ll be writing documents in Google Docs and Chromebooks lend themselves perfectly to this method.
 You won’t be able to play games on them but as a solely work device, they’re inexpensive and easy to use.
 Simply log into your Google account and you can easily save files to the cloud.
 There’s the added convenience of not having to worry if you need to switch to a different system either — your files will always be there via your account details.
 You won’t have to scrimp on style either with the devices often looking super stylish and lightweight.
-Expect better battery life with most Chromebooks than a Windows-based system too.
+Expect better battery life with most Chromebooks than a Windows-based system, too.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

-- The best laptop deals for July 2020: Dell, HP, Apple, and more
+- The best laptop deals for September 2020: Dell, HP, Apple, and more

-- Best Buy laptop deals: The best offers for July 2020
+- The best budget laptops for 2020